waimea-jrgerraty/200-dtd-assessment/Design.md

 ## Relevant Implications

-### Usability
+### Usability Implications

-Usability relates to how easy an interface is to use for the end-users.
-Interfaces should follow common usability heuristics and make intuitive sense.
+_Usability_ relates to how _easy an interface is to use_ for the end-users.
+Interfaces should follow common _usability heuristics_ and make intuitive sense.
 An interface should be usable to the end user without any help or assistance, and ensure it is quick and simple to use the website for their needs.
 Neilsen's 10 usability heuristics are the following:

     Visibility of system status - Users are informed about what is currently happening.
 Feedback needs to be given to know the interface is performing an action, through status messages and progress bars.